 Lane Departure Warning

-Lane departure warning systems work to alert you when your electric vehicle is drifting out of its lane.
+Lane departure warning systems alert you when your electric vehicle drifts out of its lane.
 However, the lane departure system only provides a warning and takes no action to avoid a crash.

 Crash Imminent Braking